Max Romeo

-Maxwell Livingston Smith (22 November 1944 – 11 April 2025), known professionally as Max Romeo, was a Jamaican reggae and roots reggae recording musician who achieved chart success in his home country and in the United Kingdom.
+Maxwell Smith (22 November 1944 – 11 April 2025), known professionally as Max Romeo, was a Jamaican reggae and roots reggae recording musician who achieved chart success in his home country and in the United Kingdom.
 He had several hits with the vocal group the Emotions.
 His song "Wet Dream" (1968) included overtly sexual lyrics and launched a new style of reggae.

 Biography

 Early years

 Born in St. D'Acre, St. Ann, Jamaica on 22 November 1944, Romeo left home at the age of 14 and worked on a sugar plantation outside Clarendon, before winning a local talent competition when he was 18.
 This prompted a move to the capital, Kingston, in order to embark on a musical career.

 Career debuts

 In 1965, Romeo joined up with Kenneth Knight and Lloyd Shakespeare in the Jamaican vocal group, The Emotions, whilst also working in sales for the Caltone label.
 The group were unsuccessful in auditions for other producers, but Ken Lack offered them an audition after overhearing Smith singing to himself while working.
 In 1966, the group had their first hit, with the Lack-produced "(Buy You) A Rainbow".
 The Emotions went on to release several hit singles, and by 1968, the singer, by that point known as Max Romeo, began his solo career in 1968, but did not have any great successes on the charts.
 Romeo returned to The Emotions, now recording for Phil Pratt, and founded a new band, The Hippy Boys.